 ASSESSING PROGRESS OF THE STUDENTS The students' individual learning targets (IEP) in different curriculum areas are monitored and assessed regularly.
 We change IEP targets as soon as the child has achieved them in order to maximise their learning.
 The students' progress is reviewed annually at the statuary Education Health and Care Plan Reviews (EHCP) and in the Early Years every 6 months.
-Parents receive curriculum progress reports once during the academic year and they are also invited to attend a 1:1 progress meeting with the child's teacher.
+Parents receive curriculum progress reports once during the academic year and they are also invited to attend a 1:1 progress meeting with the child's teacher for separate meetings twice per year.

 The students' attainment level is assessed using engagement model and pre-key stage standards within SOLAR- assessment platform.
 We use the Quest for Learning Route Map to assess key milestones for those for whom it is appropriate.
-This information assists us to set appropriate targets and assess progress.
+Assessment information assists us to set appropriate targets and accelerate progress.